 Colon cancer is very treatable if you catch it soon enough.
 Detecting colon cancer early involves having routine colonoscopies at Colon and Rectal Surgeons of Greater Hartford to detect polyps that might become cancerous.
-The highly experienced team at New England’s largest specialist colorectal practice provides outstanding care at their offices located in Bloomfield, South Windsor, and Plainville, Connecticut.
+The highly experienced team at New England’s largest specialist colorectal practice provides outstanding care at their offices located in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the office nearest you today to arrange your colonoscopy or book an appointment online.

 Colonoscopy is a minimally invasive procedure for detecting early signs of colorectal cancers.
 The Colon and Rectal Surgeons of Greater Hartford team can also use a colonoscopy to treat these early stages of cancer.